grey-cat-1908/formaptix-web/README.md

 ## Acknowledgements

-Thanks to my friend Vyacheslav ([flyare](https://github.com/flyare1337)) with frontend and layout design.
+Thanks to my friend Vyacheslav ([flyare](https://github.com/flyare1337)) for help with frontend and layout design.

 ## License